MaterializeThoughts/fi7note-privacy/index.md

 We do **not** use your workout history as part of a public social feed.

-We do **not** send your workout text, exercise names, weights, repetitions, notes, concrete training history, or personal fitness details to Firebase / Google Analytics.
+We do **not** send your workout text, exercise names, weights, repetitions, notes, concrete training history, or personal fitness details to Firebase / Google Analytics or to the minimal aggregate counter system.

 ## 7. Legal Bases